shirishswate/CapstoneProject-StoreSalesForecast/README.md

 #### Business Understanding

-It is important to have predictions for future sales (say a month in advance) for a store as it enables them to decide on resource allocation and inventory planing.
+It is important to have predictions for future sales (say a month in advance) for a store as it enables them to decide on resource allocation and inventory planning.
 A store can optimize their operations and plan for any potential issues there by improving their profitability and competitive edge.
 * It helps with planning in following areas.
     * Managing inventory so the supply of items can fulfill the demand.
     * Staffing the stores sufficiently